 Learning a new foreign language with a completely different alphabet system can be difficult.
 This is specifically for learners whose native language does not follow the same script.

 Hangul (한글), the alphabetic system used for writing Korean, differs vastly from English.
-It contains 24 alphabets, 14 consonants, and the remaining ten are vowels.
+It contains 24 alphabets, 14 consonants, and ten vowels.

 Hangul’s origin story is rather unusual.
 Most other alphabetical systems have developed naturally.
 Instead, they invented Hangul with the sole intention of increasing literacy among Koreans.